 Basic data of broker

-Recommended for Investors and traders looking for low fees and sophisticated trading platforms
+Recommended for Investors and traders looking for low fees and focusing on the US market

 Stock and ETF fees